-A. Could we, as a major donor committee, be identified on any communications advertisements we are not responsible for producing?
+A. Could we, as a major donor committee, be identified on any advertisements we are not responsible for producing?

 Yes.
-If contributions totaling \$50,000 or more are made to a recipient committee, other than a political party committee or a candidate controlled committee established for an elective office of the controlling candidate, primarily formed pallot measure committee or general purpose committee, the name of the major contributor must be included in the primarily formed committee's advertisements if the major contributor is one of the two three highest contributors to the committee.
-However, only the highest major contributor must be identified in any advertisement that is an electronic broadcast of 15 seconds or less, or a newspaper, magazine, or other public print mediaadvertisement that is 20 square inches or less.
-However, radio and prerecorded telephone ads must disclose only the top two contributors of \$50,000 or more unless the ad lasts 15 seconds or less or the disclaimer statement would last more than eight seconds, in which case only the single top contributor must be disclosed.
+If contributions totaling \$50,000 or more are made to a recipient committee, other than a political party committee or a candidate controlled committee established for an elective office of the controlling candidate, the name of the major top contributor must be included in the committee's advertisements if the major top contributor is one of the three highest contributors to the committee.
+However, radio and prerecorded telephone ads must disclose only the top two contributors of \$50,000 or more unless the ad lasts 15 seconds or less or the disclaimer disclosure statement would last more than eight seconds, in which case only the single top contributor must be disclosed.
 Additionally, newspaper, magazine or other print advertisements that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more.